-Value Added Tax (VAT) is a sales tax – however it is a cost only to those individuals and businesses not registered for VAT.
+Value Added Tax (VAT) is a sales tax – however it is a cost to those individuals and businesses not registered for VAT.

 It is compulsory to register for VAT when:-

 The standard VAT rate is currently 20%.
 When a business is registered for VAT it must charge VAT at 20% on the value of standard rated sales of goods and services made in the UK.
-Other VAT rates apply in certain specific circumstances, but the standard rate is the most common.
+Other VAT rates (5% and 0%) apply in certain specific circumstances, but the standard rate is the most common.

 Once a business is registered for VAT, any VAT suffered on the purchase of goods or services (input VAT), from its suppliers, is recoverable from the tax authorities (HMRC).

 Businesses may opt (depending on the circumstances) to make a VAT return on a monthly, quarterly or yearly schedule, although quarterly is by far the most common.